victordibia/tjdj/README.md

 Fun speech-based app to get TJBot playing (and dancing to) song snippets using Watson Apis and the Spotify apis

+##Running

+Start the application.
+(Note: you need sudo access)

+    sudo node tjdj.js

+Then you should be able to speak to the microphone and ask your TJBot to play a song

+    play song smooth criminal by michael jackson play song

+For the dance command, your robot processes wav files in the sounds folder.
+Please ensure you have a .wav file there and set that as your sound file.

 Dependencies List

 - Watson Developer Cloud : [Watson Speech to Text](https://www.ibm.com/watson/developercloud/speech-to-text.html), [Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html), and [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html).